People buy benefits rather than features.

 The mind likes to have to work to solve the mystery (aiding recall and attention), and by not forcing the consumer to recognize that they use your brand to support their self-esteem, you permit them the grace of ignorance (to maintain their rational purchasing consciousness, avoid admitting socially undesirable motives, etc.).
 Emotional-benefit motivation is knowledge for marketers, not consumers yet another reason to utilize projectives and psychological exercises to delve beneath the surface.

 The ultimate end emotional benefit/ value is always enhanced self-esteem.
 That, however, does not give creatives and marketers a handle to hang their campaign on.
 Instead, it is the rung just before positive self-worth that provides insight and gives direction to advertising and marketing.

-Contributed to BSI by: Dr. Sharon Livingston, President, The Livingston Group
+Contributed to Branding Strategy Insider by: Dr. Sharon Livingston, President, The Livingston Group

 The Blake Project Can Help: Accelerate Brand Loyalty And Growth Through Powerful Emotional Connections

 Branding Strategy Insider is a service of The Blake Project: A strategic brand consultancy specializing in Brand Research, Brand Strategy, Brand Licensing and Brand Education